These are important factors to consider when mounting your sensor in a tank.

 - At what voltage level do you plan to operate the sensor?

-In cases where condensation or frost may be an issue, we recommend that our consumers consider a sensor from our SCXL-MaxSonar-WR or 4-20SC-MaxSonar-WR lines.
+In cases where condensation or frost may be an issue, we recommend that our consumers consider a sensor from our SCXL-MaxSonar-WR line.

-The SCXL-MaxSonar-WR and 4-20SC-MaxSonar-WR sensors feature a self-cleaning protocol which gently heats the face of the transducer and helps to remove any moisture/condensation on the sensor’s transducer face.
+The SCXL-MaxSonar-WR sensors feature a self-cleaning protocol which gently heats the face of the transducer and helps to remove any moisture/condensation on the sensor’s transducer face.

 When condensation or frost form on the sensor, it can be read as a target and have the sensor report minimum distance or decrease the sensitivity of the sensor.
 This feature allows the sensor to be used in a wide variety of applications that may experience condensation issues.